-After Warsaw Uprising of 1830, Moscow declared that the Poles form one nation with Russians, Russian language substituted Polish in tribunals, University of Warsaw was closed and its valuable collections of books, manuscripts, and medals were carried off to Petersburg
+After the Warsaw Uprising in November of 1830, Moscow declared that the Poles form one nation with Russians, the Russian language substituted Polish in tribunals, the University of Warsaw was closed and its valuable collections of books, manuscripts, and medals were carried off to Petersburg

 0